 Written by Andrew Schadegg

-Today is the 1st day of August, which typically is the sweatiest, stickiest part of the summer.
-This time of year most of us will spend lots of time outside, go on family vacations at the lake, party with friends and for all too many anglers...miserably long days scorching in the sun and NOT catching fish.
+It's summertime!
+This time of year most of us will spend lots of time outside, go on family vacations at the lake, party with friends and for many anglers...miserably long days scorching in the sun and NOT catching fish.

 In the heat of the summer, staying cool can be tough and finding finicky summertime fish can be even tougher.
 Here are a few ways to keep you going on the water, when the weather is at its hottest.

 The easiest answer to the question "How do I beat the heat in the summer?" is pick the coolest parts of the day to get on the water.
 It's not rocket science, but it makes sense, right?
 Spend the majority of your time fishing early in the morning or late in the afternoon when the temperature is more bearable.
 Not only is this going to cut down on the misery of withering in the hot sun, but it typically is going to be when the fish are most active.

 When water temps start getting up in the high 70's and 80's, bass are constantly going to be searching for shade and the coolest temps they can find.
 They're just like us!
 You don't like to mow your lawn when the sun is high and it's 100 degrees out.
 In the same way, bass don't want to run around when it's super hot either.
 They will typically feed up and be most active during those cooler times.
 Another great time to fish in the summer is at night.
 If you haven't tried it, it can be some of the best fishing you'll ever experience.
 Try a black buzzbait or a big, black jig and be ready for a ton of fun!

 2. WEAR PROTECTION